+Single Survey Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+No tests whatsoever were carried out to the system or appliances.
+Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
+If any services are turned off, the surveyor will state that in the report and will not turn them on.
+The electrical switchgear is located within the entrance hallway.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Gas is from the mains supply with the meter located within a box to the exterior of the property.
+The gas meter is located externally on the gable wall.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Cold water is from the mains supply and where seen plumber fittings are of copper and PVC pipework.
-The sanitary arrangements comprise a two piece cloakroom suite on the ground floor, a three piece bathroom suite on the first floor and a three piece shower suite within the en-suite of the master bedroom.
-Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
+Water is assumed connected to the mains.
+Water piping, where visible, was run in copper and uPVC.
+The bathroom fittings incorporate a shower over bath, WC and wash-hand basin.
+Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Hot water is supplied via a wall mounted combination boiler situated within the cloakroom cupobard.
-The boiler serves the central heating system via radiators.
+Domestic heating is provided by way of a gas fired boiler wall mounted within the under stair cupboard off the kitchen, which vents by way of a flue to the gable wall.
 Drainage Drainage covers etc. were not lifted.
 Neither drains nor drainage systems were tested.
-All foul and surface water drainage is assumed to be to the main public sewer.
-The system was not tested.
-Fire, smoke and burglar alarms Visually inspected.
+Drainage is assumed to be connected to the main public sewer.

+Fire, smoke and burglar alarms

+Visually inspected.

 No tests whatsoever were carried out to the system or appliances.